 As a company, LEGO has created its own environmental goals and seems sincerely motivated to meet them.
 In 2015, the family-owned holding group of LEGO, KIRKBI, bought a third of a wind farm in the North Sea that helps to balance its energy use for its offices and manufacturing plants.
 Its vision by 2030 is to implement environmentally friendly packaging in all of its products, lessen the resources it takes as a company to produce goods, and invest in renewable energies.

 Yet the centerpiece of this transition is the iconic LEGO brick itself.
-While the company uses 20 kinds of plastic to fit the proper function of different types of bricks, ABS is the ingredient that has compromised the vast majority of LEGO pieces for almost 60 years.
+While the company uses 20 kinds of plastic to fit the proper function of different types of bricks, ABS has been the main ingredient in the vast majority of LEGO pieces for almost 60 years.
 The unique chemical disposition of ABS is what makes it so attractive to LEGO.
 Once heated to at least 230℃, the hard plastic pellet that originally arrives at the factory becomes a moldable liquid and susceptible to coloring by dyes.
 Due to its ability to retain its exact form forever once cooled, flexible strength, and capability to be remelted and recycled into the molds, it is the perfect chemical candidate for an indestructible child’s toy.
 Any witness to a kid’s playdate with LEGOs can attest that an unbreakable piece of plastic is an absolute must to withstand the creative, if sometimes clumsy and chaotic, forces of childhood imagination.